4 savvy things to do for your finances before the RBA rate cut

 Travelling overseas?
 Since AMP Capital and InvestSMART are predicting the Aussie dollar could tank to at least US65 cents later this year if interest rates go any lower, locking in an exchange rate with a prepaid travel card sooner rather than later, means you won’t have to worry about the lower Aussie dollar hurting your holiday budget.

-5 Prepaid Travel Card Options - rates updated daily
+5 Prepaid Travel Card Options - page last updated October 24, 2020

 Search promoted prepaid travel cards below.
 Advertiser disclosure.